That silly, silly meaningfulness; the language game of love

 What do we talk about when we talk about love?

-Of course there can be the cliché red roses and chocolates of Valentine’s Day, or of locking a padlock with you and your lover’s heartlocknames on it on a public place, but there is so much more.
+Of course there can be the cliché red roses and chocolates of Valentine’s Day, or of locking a padlock with you and your lover’s names on it on a public place, but there is so much more.
 The language game of love is the gestures and questions of still being curious about the stranger you have lived with 20 years, standing up to meet a lover at the end of an exhausting day, or washing the dishes, pots, and pans for somebody who has cooked your supper.
 It is shining your shoes, buying a new tie or putting on lipstick to win the heart of someone you see every day.

 These things have no logical content and they are not sentences that can be diagrammed or translated into the IFFs, tildes & horseshoes of Logical Language L.